-The increases to base salaries were determined based on a combination of Company results for 2017 and each employee's individual performance attainments for the year.
+The increases to base salaries were determined based on a combination of Company results for 2018 and each employee's individual performance attainments for the year.

 Incentive Compensation - Messrs.
-Jones, Booth, Pearce, and Smith.
+Booth, Pearce, Smith, and Ulatowski.
 The incentive compensation plan for Messrs.
-Jones, Booth, Pearce, and Smith attempts to balance annual and long-term Company performance and is comprised of RSU awards and annual cash awards.
+Booth, Pearce, Smith, and Ulatowski attempts to balance annual and long-term Company performance and is comprised of RSU awards and annual cash awards.

-2017 RSU Awards - On January 30, 2017, the Compensation Committee approved awards of 10,000 RSUs to Mr. Jones, and 7,300 RSUs each to Messrs.
-Booth, Pearce, and Smith.
-The RSUs awarded to Messrs.
-Jones, Booth, Pearce, and Smith vest over a four year performance period starting in 2017, based upon the compound annual growth rate of Adjusted EPS over the performance period.
+2017 RSU Awards - On January 30, 2017, the Compensation Committee approved awards of 7,300 RSUs each to Messrs.
+Booth, Pearce, Smith, and Ulatowski.
+The RSUs vest over a four year performance period starting in 2017, based upon the compound annual growth rate of Adjusted EPS over the performance period.
 Vesting for each year of the performance period will be determined as follows: